AI Automation/Financial Services

 Consider an agency with 8 producers and 2 adjusters.
 An email arrives at 4:45 PM on a Friday titled 'Claim'.
 Inside is a two-paragraph description of a multi-car accident with potential injuries.
 Because the subject line is generic, it sits in the general claims inbox.
 The on-call adjuster does not see it until Monday morning, 64 hours after the First Notice of Loss.
 The client is already frustrated by the delay.

-The FastAPI service then pushes the structured data into your AMS.
-We use the official APIs for Vertafore and Applied Epic, or webhooks for systems like HawkSoft.
-The claim summary, severity score, and recommended next steps are written to a new activity or note.
-Routing logic, now based on the AI-generated score, assigns the claim to the correct adjuster; for example, scores 4-5 go to a senior adjuster, while scores 1-3 go to the general pool.
+This structured data would then be integrated with your Agency Management System.
+Syntora would develop connectors using official APIs for platforms like Vertafore or Applied Epic, or utilize webhooks for other systems such as HawkSoft.
+The extracted claim summary, severity score, and recommended next steps would be written to a new activity or note within your AMS.
+Routing logic, customized to your agency's rules, would assign claims based on the AI-generated score; for example, directing higher-severity claims to senior personnel.

 From 4 Hours to 12 Minutes